mubasharsidhu/news_aggregator_api/README.md

    Find **news_aggregator_api_keys** and put that env variable in config

 4. Next, create a news service class to fetch the articles, in `src -> app -> Services -> NewsService`.
-As per exampple the class name should be **XyztimesService**
+As per the example the class name should be **XyztimesService**

    Implement the `FetchArticleContract` contract/interface to enforce the data stability/standardization

-5. Finally, add the schedule where `xyztimes` is the service class name prefix that you just created to fetch the articles.
+5. Finally, add the schedule in `src -> routes -> console.php`

+   here `--source=xyztimes` is the service class name prefix that you just created to fetch the articles.

    In your case it's `XyztimesService`